-- You will have a light anaesthetic/ sedation for the procedure - You must not eat or drink for at least 6 hours before the appointment. - You may take essential medications with a sip of water - Please arrange for someone to pick you up after the procedure, also have a responsible adult with you that evening - Do not drive or operate machinery for the rest of the day - Please bring a list of your medications - · If you are a diabetic discuss adjusting the medications with your doctor - Please inform us if you are taking blood thinning medication eg. warfarin, clopidogrel (Iscover/ Plavix), Pradaxa, Eliquis
+- You will have a light anaesthetic/ sedation for the procedure - You must not eat or drink for at least 6 hours before the appointment. - · You may take essential medications with a sip of water - Please arrange for someone to pick you up after the procedure, also have a responsible adult with you that evening - Do not drive, operate machinery or sign any important documents for 24 hours after your procedure - Please bring a list of your medications - If you are a diabetic discuss adjusting the medications with your doctor - Please inform us if you are taking blood thinning medication eg. warfarin, clopidogrel (Iscover/ Plavix), Pradaxa, Eliquis or Fish Oil Supplements - Please inform us if you are on any weight loss medications or injections